date: 4 June 2018

 (2) Provided no other terms are stated in the seminar flyer, the cancellation of a registration is free of charge until two weeks 14 days (7 days for ICC Austria members) before the start of this event.
 If a cancellation of a registration is received less than two weeks before the event, or if a participant remains absent on the date of the event, the whole event fee is payable.

-(3) Naming a substitute participant of the same company is possible at any time and free of charge
+(3) Nomination of a substitute participant of the same company is possible at any time and free of charge.
+ICC Austria reserves the right not to register a nominated substitute participant; in this case the registration fee already paid will be refunded.

 (4) If booked in distance selling, especially by phone, fax, e-mail or any other electronic systems and the customer is a consumer in the meaning of the KSCHG (Austrian Consumer Protection Act), the customer is entitled to a legal right of withdrawal in accordance with the FAGG within 14 calendar days from the date of contract.
 This regulation is not applicable for events which start within 14 calendar days from conclusion of contract.
 The deadline for withdrawal is deemed preserved, if the declaration of withdrawal was sent within the withdrawal period.